showell/elm-py/articles/AboutDict.md

 ~~~

 In order to make d2 **not** mutate d, we need to make a **copy**
 of d when working in Python.
-It turns out that under the hood,
-that's what Elm is doing, too.
-But isn't that expensive?
+And that's an O(N) operation.

+If Elm code is effectively achieving the same thing as the latter Python
+example, wouldn't it also be making O(N) copies under the hood?
+The answer, fortunately, is "no", and that is where persistent
+data structures shine.

 ### Shared data structures